oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-02.md

 If the Replacement Txn-Token Request has a Nested Txn-Token in the request's `subject_token` parameter, then the Transaction Token Server MAY include information about services that had signed the Nested Txn-Token that is requested to be replaced.

 If the Transaction Token Server wishes to include information about any nested Txn-Token signers, then it SHALL include a field named `previous_signers` in the `azc` value of the Txn-Token that it issues.
 The value of this field MUST be an array of strings.
-Each string is the the value of the `iss` field of a Nested Txn-Tokens received in the Replacement Txn-Token Request.
+Each string is the value of the `iss` field of a Nested Txn-Tokens received in the Replacement Txn-Token Request.
 Note that:

 * A Nested Txn-Token is a recursive structure, and the `iss` value is present at each level of nesting
 * The Transaction Token Server MAY choose to include or exclude any `iss` value in the `previous_signers` field of the Txn-Token it generates